Verdict expected on Wednesday in Paris Islamist attacks | Law-Order

 Verdict expected on Wednesday in Paris Islamist attacks

-Judges will on Wednesday hand out their verdict in the trial of France's worst peacetime attack, the 2015 killing of 130 people in a coordinated gun-and-bomb rampage by Islamist gunmen across Paris.
+Crowds gathered outside a central Paris court on Wednesday to hear it hand down its verdict in the trial of suspects involved in the worst peacetime attack on France, the 2015 killing of 130 people in a coordinated gun-and-bomb rampage by Islamist gunmen.

+The Bataclan music hall, six bars and restaurants and the perimeter of the Stade de France sports stadium were targeted in hours-long attacks across the French capital that shook France and left deep scars on the country's psyche.
+The verdict and sentencing are expected from 1630 GMT, but could also come later in the evening.

+"We are waiting for it anxiously because it is the definitive end of this legal process," said Philippe Duperron, the father of one of the 90 who died in the Bataclan attack.
+"But we're also waiting for it calmly because we have always said that we trust the court's decision, and we have no doubt that the court will pronounce a fair sentence," added Duperron, who chairs the 13onze15 association of survivors and victims' families.

-Salah Abdeslam, the main suspect, who faces possible life imprisonment without parole, a sentence only handed out four times in France so far, started the trial by proudly saying he was a "soldier" of the Islamic State, which has claimed responsibility for the attacks.
-But he later apologized to the victims.
+Main suspect Salah Abdeslam, who faces possible life imprisonment with no possibility of early release, a sentence only handed out four times in France, started the trial by proudly saying he was a "soldier" of Islamic State, which has claimed responsibility for the attacks.
+But he and some of the other accused later apologised to the victims.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)